surveyjs/survey-creator/docs/create-specialized-question-types.md

   name: "country",
   // A display name used in the Toolbox
   title: "Country",
-  // A JSON definition for the base question type (Dropdown in this case)
+  // A JSON schema for the base question type (Dropdown in this case)
   questionJSON: {
     "type": "dropdown",
     "placeholder": "Select a country...",